drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 		"USE_CHEEREIO_TEMPLATE_CH4_HEMCO_Config" : "False",
 		"RESTART_FILE" : "/n/holyscratch01/jacob_lab/dpendergrass/GC-LETKF/input_data/GEOSChem.Restart.20190101_0000z.nc4",

-The first line of the file is a left angle bracket, while the final line is a right angle bracket; inside are a set of keys associated (left side of the colon) associated with values (right side of the colon) by the colon operator.
+The first line of the file is a left curly bracket, while the final line is a right curly bracket; inside are a set of keys associated (left side of the colon) associated with values (right side of the colon) by the colon operator.
 CHEEREIO only obtains values by key reference.
 For example, it will always obtain the resolution of the run (in this case 4x5) by searching for the value associated with the "RES" key.
 Line number does not matter, but each line must end in a comma.

 JSON does not support comments.
 The first three key-value pairs were chosen to approximate a comment, but make no difference at run time.